GodsScion/Auto_job_applier_linkedIn/README.md

 ## A Heartfelt letter to you...
 My Dear Ladies and Gentle Men,

-Thank you for being a part of my job application tool!
+Thank you for using the job application tool!
 Your support means everything to me.

 As you continue your job search, I hope this tool has provided you with valuable assistance and streamlined your efforts.